 Medical Director of Seaport Community Health Center, Belfast, Maine.

-recently returned from five years in Mozambique, where he taught epidemiology, directed the medical school teaching clinic, and conducted clinical research at the Catholic University of Mozambique in Beira.
-His current area of research is male
+graduate, recently returned from five years in Mozambique, where he taught epidemiology, directed the medical school teaching clinic, and conducted clinical research at the Catholic University of Mozambique in Beira.
+His current area of

-circumcision to prevent female-to-male HIV transmission, and his team recently developed a new minimally invasive technique for voluntary male circumcision which they expect to facilitate the World Health Organization’s
+research is male circumcision to prevent female-to-male HIV transmission, and his team recently developed a new minimally invasive technique for voluntary male circumcision which they expect to facilitate the World Health Organization’s

 D. Wilk, M.D.
 '76